 HOW DO YOU KNOW HOW MUCH MONEY YOU’LL NEED WHEN YOU’RE THERE?

-Because I went with one of my best friends, we know our spending habits pretty well.
+Because I went with one of my best friends on our Pack Up & Go Trip, we know our spending habits pretty well.
 We’re both foodies and love a good meal.
 But we will also split food if we want to save funds.
-There’s only so much you can do in the window you’re given.
-So we decided to plan as though we’d end up in one of the few cities we knew we’d want to splash out more in (LA or NYC).
+We’ve also been fortunate enough to take several 3 day trips before so we decided to plan as though we’d end up in one of the few cities we knew we’d want to splash out more in (LA or NYC).
 Neither one of us wanted to feel like we couldn’t enjoy ourselves on our trip.
 I’d suggest keeping in mind the activities you’d like to do and budget around it.

 If there are certain events (i.e. broadway shows or dinner theaters), I’d keep those in mind.
 And because you don’t know the location, I’d advise saving extra for transportation.
 We used lyft or walked while in DC and it worked great.
 But depending on where you go, you may want the extra budget for a rental car.